top of page

 A Brain in NVM Mode

-This is one of the foundational exercises of Neuro-Vocal Method, the Nasty Triangle.
-This brain hardly knows it's doing anything!
+This is one of the foundational exercises of Neuro-Vocal, the Nasty Triangle.
+You can see there are very different levels of activation.

 • Small amount of activity indicating learning reward-relevant events